Jorge Leite: From Marine to policeman

-Leite was born in Portugal and joined the Marine Corps of Portuguese Navy, leading him to fight in the colonial wars in Africa.
-As a Marine, Leite fought for five years between 1969-1974 in the wars in Angola and Mozambique.
+Leite was born in Portugal and joined the Marine Corps of the Portuguese Navy, leading him to fight in the colonial wars in Africa.
+As a Marine, Leite fought for five years between 1969 and 1974 in the wars in Angola and Mozambique.
 By the late 1960s, the Portuguese Army had developed serious morale problems as many of the teenage conscripts saw no point to the seemingly endless wars to hold on to Portugal's African colonies, leading to the all-volunteer Marine Corps playing a prominent role in the wars as an elite force committed to upholding Portuguese imperialism in Africa.
 Leite is fluent in four languages, namely Portuguese, Spanish, French, and English.
 After leaving the Marine Corps, Leite lived in Great Britain where he worked on the North Sea oil rigs.
 In 1979, he immigrated to Canada and settled in Cambridge.
 In Cambridge, he worked as a millwright with an annual income of $60,000.

 In 1987, he joined the RCMP, which appreciated his fluency in four languages.
 The Mounties had traditionally been dominated ever since the force had been founded in 1873 by men of British descent, which led to a campaign to bring more diversity to the force starting in the 1960s.
 The requirement imposed in the 1960s that senior RCMP commanders be fluently bilingual led to something of a French-Canadian armlock on the senior ranks by the 1980s as more French-Canadians are fluent in English than English-Canadians are fluent in French, which to concerns that there was an overrepresentation of Quebecois officers in the senior ranks.
-There were questions raised about Leite's character during his recruitment screening, but he was allowed in as part of the campaign to make the RCMP more diverse as he was a fluently bilingual immigrant whose first language was neither French nor English.
+There were questions raised about Leite's character during his recruitment screening, but he was allowed to join the Mounties as part of the campaign to make the RCMP more diverse as he was a fluently bilingual immigrant whose first language was neither French nor English.
 Leite is a short man standing 5'4, but his experiences as a Marine were felt to compensate for his diminutive stature.
 The RCMP had trouble attracting immigrants as recruits because in many Third World nations the profession of a policeman is associated with corruption and brutality, leading to a career with the Mounties to be seen as disreputable by many immigrants.